 Sitecraft offers a comprehensive range of quality motorised/powered pallet trucks and electric pallet jacks for sale.
-We are able to meet the individual needs of businesses across Australia by supplying a broad selection of pallet lifters and movers.
+Ideal for a wide range of environments and commercial applications, Sitecraft are committed to providing the best electric pallet jacks and stacker range in Australia.

 Check out our latest innovations, the Logimove 1500 and the Logimove 1500 Transport, a fully electric pallet jack.
 These provide an all-new user experience with a compact design and advanced electronics.
 The long-lasting lithium-ion battery system maximises efficiency while minimising downtime.
 Talk to one of our industry experts about the all-new Logimove 1500.

 Proper training is crucial to prevent injury.
+For instance, if the type of pallet jack to be used is powered, it is recommended that operators have a forklift licence or be trained to a reasonable level of competency.
+Forklifts and electric-powered stackers do similar work, and the risk of injury to the operator and others in the workplace is also reasonably high.
 Each model may be different and require different levels of operator training.
-If the type of pallet jack to be used is powered, it is recommended that operators have a forklift licence or be trained to a reasonable level of competency.
-Forklifts and electric powered stackers do similar work and the risk of injury to the operator and others in the workplace is also fairly high Training Techniques for Motorised Pallet Jacks Employers must ensure workers are given instruction and training so that they can use the equipment safely.
-Employers must also ensure risks of using the pallet jack are identified and measures put in place to control those risks.

 Training techniques can include:

-A pre-use inspection.
-Check all operating controls, moving parts and warning devices.
+A pre-use inspection: Check all operating controls, moving parts and warning devices.
 Also, look for fluid leaks and check the general condition of wheels, tyres and forks.
 Any defects should be reported and the jack tagged as “Out of Service” immediately to avoid injury.

-Heavy Duty General Purpose Truck Our heavy-duty general-purpose truck is built to withstand the rigours of everyday commercial use, making it ideal for a wide range of applications.
+Heavy Duty General Purpose Truck: Our heavy-duty general-purpose truck is built to withstand the rigours of everyday commercial use, making it ideal for a wide range of applications.
 Boasting a 2500kg load capacity, it’s an outstanding performer in the industry.
-It also features polyurethane wheels, offering even greater floor protection and noise reduction.
+It also features polyurethane wheels, offering excellent floor protection and noise reduction.